benuh/ML_AL_Notes/guides/fundamentals/REGULARIZATION_TECHNIQUES_GUIDE.md

 - ✅ Good for high-dimensional data

 **Disadvantages:**
-- ❌ Can be unstable with correlated features (small data changes → large coefficient changes)
+- ❌ Unstable with correlated features (small data changes → large coefficient changes)
-- ❌ Arbitrarily selects one feature from correlated group (non-deterministic selection)
+- ❌ Arbitrarily selects one feature from correlated group
-- ❌ Slower to compute than Ridge (no closed-form solution, requires iterative optimization)
+- ❌ Slower to compute than Ridge (no closed-form solution, requires iterative optimization like coordinate descent or LARS)
-- ❌ May struggle when p > n (more features than samples) without additional constraints
+- ❌ May struggle when p > n (more features than samples)

 **Why instability with correlated features?**
-When features are highly correlated, Lasso tends to arbitrarily pick one and ignore others.
-For example, if features X₁ and X₂ are identical, Lasso might give all weight to X₁ in one run and all to X₂ in another run with slightly different data.
-Ridge, by contrast, distributes weight equally among correlated features.
+When features are highly correlated (Pearson correlation |ρ| > 0.9), Lasso exhibits selection instability:
+- For perfectly correlated features (ρ = 1), Lasso arbitrarily assigns weight to one feature
+- Example: If X₁ and X₂ are identical, solutions can range from (w₁=k, w₂=0) to (w₁=0, w₂=k)
+- Small perturbations in data can cause drastic changes in which feature is selected
+- Ridge regression distributes weight equally: (w₁=k/2, w₂=k/2) for identical features

 **When to use:**
 - High-dimensional data (many features)